GoogleCloudPlatform/ai-on-gke/modules/custom-metrics-stackdriver-adapter/README.md

 ## Bash equivalent of this module

-Assure the following are set before running
+Assure the following are set before running:
    - PROJECT_ID: Your GKE project ID
    - WORKLOAD_IDENTITY: Is workload identity federation enabled in the target cluster?